William2399/cse15l-lab-reports/index.md

 ## Installing VScode

-**VSCode** is an Integrated Development Environment (IDE) that assists developers in efficiently writing code.
+**VSCode** is an Integrated Development Environment (IDE) that assists developers in writing code.
 This editor also includes "powerful developer tooling, like IntelliSense code completion and debugging" (Visual Studio Code Website).

 1. Head to the [VScode website](https://code.visualstudio.com/)